cloud-foundations-on-aws/cloud-foundations-templates/organizations/README.md

 # AWS Organizations

-The following directory contains various templates, examples, policies, and scripts that can help you establish your foundational AWS Organization in the cloud.
+The following directory contains various templates, examples, policies, and scripts that can help you establish your foundational AWS Organization structure in the cloud.
 Please refer to the following table for a quick description of each solution within the directory:

 | Example | Description | Type |
 | ------- | ----------- | ---- |